mre/mre.github.io.v2/blog/2017-the-essence-of-information.md

 Most of the time it helps to think of other ways to split up work.
 For example, we could have *two* workers sort the big gray pile together.
-One sorts the large socks, the other one sorts the small ones.
+One sorts the large socks; the other one sorts the small ones.
 We run into another problem, though: Who decides what "large" and "small" means in this case?

 So, instead of thinking too hard about a smarter approach, we decide to be pragmatic here.
 Everyone just grabs an equally sized pile of socks &mdash; no